 Walking down the memory lane…

 When I was little, I loved watching movies involving crime scenes.
-I was totally “taken” by how crime scene investigations were carried out.
+I was totally "taken" by how crime scene investigations were carried out.
 How do they do that?
-How do they determine who has committed the crime?
-I would see myself analyzing crime scenes, finding, and collecting scientific evidence and presenting it in legal courts.
+How do they determine who committed the crime?
+I could see myself analyzing crime scenes, finding, and collecting scientific evidence, and presenting it in legal courts.

 Dreams do not always come true.
 I never became a forensic scientist.
-I became a communicator instead who amongst various duties must communicate to the public the work of the organization.
+Instead, I became a communicator, who, among other things, must communicate the organization's work to the public.